The Importance of Utilising Farm Management Information

 (*Making Tax Digital has been around for a couple of years, firstly affecting VAT registered with turnovers above £85k, now being rolled out for all VAT registered businesses, who need to be ‘MTD ready’ by April 2022.
 For the self-employed with turnovers of £10,000+ per year, the deadline is April 2023.
 LHP can help with this).

 For help with any aspect of your farming business including how to adopt cloud to manage your farm information in real-time and do clever forecasting (and to avoid fast approaching penalties of Making Tax Digital compliance), please get in touch.
-Drop me a message on Let’s Talk and we can take it from there.
-LHP has over 85 years’ experience in helping farming enterprises thrive, adapt and grow so you are in safe hands with us.
+Drop us a message on Let’s Talk and we can take it from there.
+LHP has over 85 years’ experience in helping farming enterprises thrive, adapt and grow so you are in safe hands.